AndrewEllis93/Print-Tuning-Guide/articles/index_before_we_begin.md

         - Please note that some other features have been deprecated recently too.
 If you have not updated Klipper in a while, please see [:page_facing_up: here](https://gist.github.com/FHeilmann/a8097b3e908e85de7255bbe6246ddfd5) for instructions on how to fix up your config for the new Klipper version.

             - You may also need to recompile/reflash your MCUs if you get a "command format mismatch" error after updating.
-See [:page_facing_up: here](http://localhost:4000/Print-Tuning-Guide/articles/troubleshooting/command_format_mismatch.html).
 - Your motion components are clean, particularly between gear/pulley/idler teeth.
 - Your nozzle is clean.
 - Your nozzle has been tightened **while hot** (unless it's a Revo), and is not leaking material through the threads around the nozzle or heatbreak.